dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 Notice the `WithOwner` call used to configure the navigation property pointing back at the owner.
 To configure a navigation to the owner entity type that's not part of the ownership relationship `WithOwner()` should be called without any arguments.

-It is possible to achieve the result using `OwnedAttribute` on both `OrderDetails` and `StreetAdress`.
+It is possible to achieve the result using `OwnedAttribute` on both `OrderDetails` and `StreetAddress`.

 ## Storing owned types in separate tables